divya-gh/DressMe-online-retail-clothing-shop-Analysis/README.md

 7. What tools are neded to analyze , Vizualize and Report?
    - BigQuery , BigQuery Search, SQL & Looker

+##Create Objectives
+1. Identify the Product and sales data set on Bigquery for june 2023
+2. Identify highest selling swimware product with status (complete, processing, ordered)
+3. Identify NCCA player public dataset with players and their highest scoring points in last 5 years
+4. Visualize and Report to the manager

 ## Capture Data
 ### Data Sets
 1. <img src="./Images/nasa.jpg" alt="TP" align='left'  width="80" height="80"></a><br/>